-11.1 Removal of Trustee.
-CCS may remove the Trustee and any successor Trustee, with or without cause, by a written instrument delivered to the trustee being removed.

-11.2 Resignation of Trustee.
-The Trustee and any successor Trustee may resign from its duties at any time by written notice to CCS.

-11.3 Successor Trustees.
-In the event of the removal or resignation of a trustee, CCS shall appoint a successor trustee by a written instrument delivered to the appointee.
+- 11.1 Removal of Trustee.
+CCS may remove the Trustee and any successor Trustee, with or without cause, by a written instrument delivered to the trustee being removed. - 11.2 Resignation of Trustee.
+The Trustee and any successor Trustee may resign from its duties at any time by written notice to CCS. - trustee, CCS shall appoint a successor trustee by a written instrument delivered to the appointee.
 Upon acceptance of appointment by the successor trustee, the predecessor trustee shall assign, transfer, and pay over to such successor trustee the properties then constituting the Fund.
 If at any time there is no trustee entitled to act, any interested person may take appropriate steps to have a trustee or trustees or a successor trustee or trustees appointed under applicable trust law.
-All references in this agreement to the Trustee shall be deemed to refer to any successor trustee as the context may require.

-11.4 Powers and Liabilities of Successor Trustees.
+All references in this agreement to the Trustee shall be deemed to refer to any successor trustee as the context may require. - 11.4 Powers and Liabilities of Successor Trustees.
 Any successor trustee, or any corporate successor by consolidation, merger, transfer of trust business, or otherwise, shall have all the powers and authority conferred upon the Trustee under this agreement.
 No successor trustee shall be under any duty to examine, verify, or audit the books and records of any predecessor, and no successor trustee shall be liable in any way for any acts or omissions of any predecessor.